MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 # Natively-Compiled Functions

-This example demonstrates how to construct native problems, where we write the function in a language like C, C++, or Fortran.
-The code is then compiled into a shared library (`.dll` or `.so`) or an executable (`.exe`), which is then called from the MOEA Framework.
+This example demonstrates how to construct native problems, where we write the function in a language like C, C++, or Fortran, using our tool for generating problem templates.
+This process involves four steps:

+1. Using the `BuildProblem` tool to generate the template for a given programming language (e.g., C)
+2. Updating the generated template files to define our problem
+3. Compiling and testing the problem
+4. Linking the compiled code back with the MOEA Framework

 While there is a small amount of additional overhead, writing complex functions in a native language will typically outperform their Java equivalent.

 ## Prerequisites